truaxki/facemesh-rb/memory/reports/rolling_baseline_report.md

 3. **Temporal Pattern Recognition**: Capturing movement dynamics across different time scales
 4. **Noise Reduction**: Smoothing measurement artifacts through temporal averaging

+**EFFICIENCY DISCOVERY**: Our research discovered that among all 478 landmarks, nose and cheek positions contain disproportionately high predictive information, challenging the assumption that comprehensive facial tracking is necessary.

 ### Research Objectives

 The primary objective was to develop an automated pipeline for generating rolling baseline features that: